vchavkov/fork-oneuptime/HelmChart/Public/oneuptime/README.md

 - [ ] Please make sure you have static passwords for your database passswords (for redis, clickhouse and postgres).
 You can refer to Bitnami documentation on how to set static passwords for these databases.
 - [ ] Please set `oneuptimeSecret` and `encryptionSecret` (or setup in `externalSecrets` section) to a long random string.
 You can use a password generator to generate these strings.
 - [ ] Please set `probes.<key>.key` to a long random string.
 This is used to secure your probes.
-- [ ] Please regularly update CBSUptime.
+- [ ] Please regularly update CBS Uptime.
 We release updates every day.
-We recommend you to update the software aleast once a week if you're running CBSUptime production.
+We recommend you to update the software aleast once a week if you're running CBS Uptime production.

 ## Releases